2023 WILL SEE THE RETURN OF OUR MALAYSIA EXCURSION

 In 2016 and 2017, Port was awarded a Global Apex Chairman’s Project Award for Excellence, as recognition for the work achieved and the support that had been given to Klang Special School during that time.

 Students who have been on this excursion have excelled themselves and have demonstrated that they can be trusted, work hard and have fun.
 Planning for the Malaysia excursion commences each year at the beginning of Term 2, and it is an integral part of the school program for Year 11 and 12 students.
 Potential candidates must be 16 years old by September of the year of travel.
 This excursion offers an experience of a lifetime to ten young people each year.

-Port School staff is experienced in planning and organising international excursions and have visited Malaysia several times.
+Port School staff are experienced in planning and organising international excursions and have visited Malaysia several times.
 Most students will be travelling overseas for the first time, so there are often times of anxiety and nerves.
 Students must show a commitment and fully embrace the program of events leading up to the trip, both in and out of school.

 Port, with the support of students, parents and the wider community, are committed to this initiative.
 Past students have been acknowledged for their contribution by the Governor of Western Australia, the State Premier, Education Ministers and numerous politicians and Members of Parliament.

 Students are required to engage in fundraising, leadership and community activities and must meet the following criteria:

 - Students must be 16 years old before the excursion departs Perth in September

 - School attendance must be at least 80%